LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/messaging-api.md

 ### getLogSnapShot

-The mechanism to retrieve LPMessagingIOS SDK logs in an array of Strings (Lives within the LPInfraFacade).
+The mechanism to retrieve LPMessagingIOS SDK logs in an array of Strings (Lives within the LPMessaging).
 This will be replacing the previous functionality via LogsManager.
 The log history does not adhere to the logging level filter.
 The log history records all log levels.
 You can filter the logs returned by using the 'level' parameter in the same way you can filter the logging level.
 However be aware log snapshot and logging level work independently.

 ```swift
 class func getLogSnapshot(level: LPLoggingLevel) -> [String]